brewerwall/unitz/README.md

 ## Calculate

-A library of calculations that can be use with various unitz classes.
+A library of calculations that can be used with various Unitz classes.

 ### Beer

-This class will calculate various beer related calculations.
+This class will calculate Beer related calculations.

-#### SRM
+___

+#### Standard Reference Method (SRM)

-Calculates the Standard Reference Method of a beer based on the weight, color, and volume of the grain.
+Calculates the Standard Reference Method (SRM) of a beer based on the weight of grain, color of grain, and volume of water.

 ```php
 Beer::standardReferenceMethod(Weight $weight, Color $color, Volume $volume)